Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

         - Resizing may take a few minutes.
 Pools that are resizing are indicated by `0 -> 1` numbers under dedicated nodes column.
 Pools that have completed resizing should show the number of dedicated nodes.

         Wait for all pools to complete resizing before moving to the next steps.

+        Note: The Bicep template adds the Synapse workspace's Managed Identity to the Batch Account as `Contributor`.
+Alternatively, Custom Role Definitions can be used to assign the Synapse workspace's Managed Identity to the Batch Account with required Azure RBAC operations.

     - Keyvault named `aoi-demo-orc-kv`.
     - User managed identity `aoi-demo8-orc-umi` for access and authentication.